erfianugrah/turnstile-flow/docs/FRAUD-DETECTION.md

 ```

 **Key Principle**: JA4 signals provide **context**, not definitive fraud indicators.
 They're most powerful when combined with local clustering patterns (Layer 4a/4b/4c).

+#### Session Hopping vs Browser Switching

+- **Session hopping (same browser / same JA4)**: Attackers close and reopen incognito tabs or clear storage to mint fresh Turnstile tokens without changing the underlying TLS fingerprint.
+Layer 4 (`ja4Clustering`) uses the JA4 hash plus ephemeral ID churn to flag this pattern (IP clustering, rapid, and extended windows).
+These detections power the `ja4_session_hopping` risk component and can hard-block when thresholds hit.
+- **Browser switching (different JA4s)**: Attackers cycle through different browsers or profiles (Firefox → Chrome → Safari) so every pass arrives with a brand-new JA4 and ephemeral ID.
+Because the TLS fingerprint changes, Layer 4 will not correlate them, so Layer 0.5 (`ipRateLimit`) watches the shared IP velocity instead.
+This behavioral signal contributes via the `ip_rate_limit` component and only tips blocks when paired with other fraud cues (e.g., email patterns).

 #### Firefox Private Browsing & JA4 Stability